TV Meteorologist

 Did you ever give a weather forecast that turned out to be SOOO inaccurate that it still haunts you to this day?

-Asked by Bandito_II about 11 years ago
+Asked by Bandito_II over 11 years ago

 I think the incident I regret the most was leaving the weather office unstaffed back in the mid 1990's when a tornado formed in our market in Virginia in the early afternoon between shifts.
 Interesting question, thanks.